 University of Utah Priorities, Legislative Session 2018 (FY 2019)

-The 2018 general legislative session ends March 8.
-Here are this session's top priorities for U advocates:
+The 2018 general legislative session ended March 8.
+Here were this session's top priorities for U advocates and our successes!

 Bonding request 2018